ranolfi/ravms/README.md

   - `rrscan` is useful to get your recently pushed media to be recognized by media applications (e.g. photos will appear in the gallery without having to reboot.)
 This script should be run *after* pushing files.
   <sub>(Note: it is probably possible to run `adb shell "su -c 'am broadcast -a android.intent.action.MEDIA_MOUNTED -d file:///mnt/sdcard'"` right after `adb push` from the `Adb Push.sh` script, and this eliminates the need for the `rrscan` script.
 But I haven't tested.</sub>

+### Support:

+Please open an issue and I'll try my best to help you.